dakiva/nogo/README.md

 * Create specific permissions that represent system level capabilities that you want controlled.
 * Define your roles.
 * Create a RoleRepository instance.
-You may use the provided map backed repository, or roll out your own:
+You may use the provided map backed repository, or roll out your own repository.
 * Instantiate an AccessControlStrategy backed by the RoleRepository created.
 * If you have the concept of a User/Principal in your system, adapt to the Principal interface and map your roles to your users accordingly.
 ```